An Overview of the UAE's Stand in the Fight Against Money Laundering

 1. Enhance and maintain a shared understanding of the ML/TF risks across various Designated Non-Financial Businesses and Professions (DNFBPs) sectors and institutions

-2. Increase the number and quality of Suspicious Activity Reports (STRs) filed by FIs and DNFBPs gain a more granular understanding of the risk of legal persons and, where applicable, legal arrangements being exploited for ML/TF purposes
+2. Increase the number and quality of Suspicious Activity Reports (SARs) filed by FIs and DNFBPs gain a more granular understanding of the risk of legal persons and, where applicable, legal arrangements being exploited for ML/TF purposes

 3. Ensure a sustained increase in effective investigations and prosecutions of different types of ML cases that align with the UAE’s risk profile.